utk-cs340-fall24/students/mtang7.md

 3. Github username: SolViolet
 4. Major: Computer Science

-- I came from China and have being in the U.S. for ten plus years
+- I came from China and have being in the U.S. for ten plus years.
-- My hobbies are mobile gaming and reading manga
+- My hobbies are mobile gaming and reading manga.
--
+- https://artincontext.org/what-is-manga/ This is a page that talks about how manga came to be and its characterics.
+- The languages that I'm familiar with are C and C++.